-Fala and Fonzie were born in July 2017, and came to us as kittens that fall.
-They were adopted out together, but in June 2019, their owner moved and turned them in to Animal Care and Control, who returned them to us.
+Fala and Fonzie came to us as kittens one fall.
+They were adopted out together, but about a year later, their owner moved and turned them in to Animal Care and Control, who returned them to us.
 We realized that they were very dependent on each other, so we insisted that as a bonded pair, they must be adopted together, even if it meant that it might be harder to find an adopter.
-They were adopted together in October 2019, but the new owners discovered that someone in the household was allergic to them, so they again were returned to our care a week later.
+They were adopted together, but the new owners discovered that someone in the household was allergic to them, so they again were returned to our care.

 Although we publicized them on Facebook and took them to every adoption event, where people saw how cute they were, for some reason, no one was interested in adopting them.
 We were really hoping that they would find their forever home by Christmas, but it was not to be.

-You may have read about Butters on our Guardian Angel page.
 Butters was an outside kitten, living in an abandoned house, when a community cat feeder noticed he was not moving around like the other kittens nor eating well.
 She told someone at the HOPE clinic, who notified us.
-He came to us in November, 2015, as a very sick kitten who only weighed three pounds.
+He came to us as a very sick kitten who only weighed three pounds.
 Butters appeared to be in severe respiratory distress and our vet gave him numerous rounds of antibiotics as well as his regular vaccines.
 Trips to several different veterinarians failed to resolve his problems – he continued to have trouble breathing, had a thick nasal discharge, and was not eating well.
 We had to suction his nose frequently.
 Despite his illness and difficulty breathing, Butters wanted to eat, be petted, to crawl onto our laps for a nap and then he wanted to play.
 Because of his amazing personality, we couldn’t give up on this little guy.
 Here is a picture of Butters when he was sick:

-In March, we took him to a veterinary cat specialist at NIVES.
+We took him to a veterinary cat specialist at NIVES.
 She tested him and diagnosed an ear infection, and a large soft tissue polyp in his middle ear that extended into his nasal passages – completely blocking both nostrils.
 Butters underwent successful surgery and went back into foster care to recover.
-When he came home, he was wearing an e-collar he hated – he got it off the first hour he was home and was proudly parading around without it!
+When he came home, he was wearing a cone he hated – he got it off the first hour he was home and was proudly parading around without it!
 He ate like a tiger, played with toys, laid on his foster mom’s lap while she combed, brushed, and trimmed nails.
 After he snoozed about 20 minutes, he dragged his toys around, playing again!
 His personality was so loving, and he seemed to be grateful for all the care he had received.
 Although we took him to a number of adoption events, Butters was passed by, perhaps because he had grown during his medical ordeal and was no longer a little kitten.
-He was finally adopted in June, but unfortunately, his new owner had to return him because other animals in their household did not like him, and after his return, he again was passed by at our adoption events.
-It was frustrating not to see him find a home, because of his great personality – he was so happy–one could tell by his attitude, his running up to you on entry to his domain-he was simply beside himself with joy: rubbing all over you, head bumping, etc.
+He was finally adopted a couple months later, but unfortunately, his new owner had to return him because other animals in their household did not like him, and after his return, he again was passed by at our adoption events.
+It was frustrating not to see him find a home, because of his great personality – he was so happy — one could tell by his attitude, his running up to you on entry to his domain-he was simply beside himself with joy: rubbing all over you, head bumping, etc.

-One day in early November 2016, one of our board members learned that an acquaintance had recently lost a beloved cat and was searching for another.
+About six months later, one of our board members learned that an acquaintance had recently lost a beloved cat and was searching for another.
 She explained that she was not looking for a baby, and that she preferred a male.
 The board member realized that this might be a perfect home for Butters!
-She and another board member, who had fostered Butters for six months, took Butters to meet his prospective new mom and dad.
+She and Butters’ foster mom, took Butters to meet his prospective new mom and dad.
 It was love at first sight, not just for the people, but Butters snuggled and cuddled and purred as if he had found heaven!
 It took him less than 24 hours to settle in and to get acquainted with his new pals – two family dogs.
 He sleeps with his new parents, suns himself in a window with a beautiful view every day, and is finally living the happy life he so deserves!
-Butters NIVES bill was $2801.47, and that was in addition to the bills from the veterinarians he had seen previously, who had not been able to help him.
-We are still accepting donations to our Guardian Angel Fund to cover his bills.

-Here are pictures of Butters enjoying his good life:
+Here is a picture of Butters enjoying his good life:

 Zack and Duke together forever!
 Awhile ago, one of our older kittens, Zack, was adopted and so loved but reluctantly returned to us because it was determined the resident older cat in the house who had neurological issues was getting worse with Zack’s presence and his wanting to play.
 The owner, Sonja, was in tears at having to surrender Zack but she knew it was the best for their older cat.
 A month or so later the older cat died of natural causes, and Sonja inquired if we still had Zack.
 Due to an act of “good faith” by some of our group, Zack had not been adopted out and she was able to get him back!
 Because she did not want Zack to be alone, she took Duke with Zack.
-Duke was a kitten with stress issues who was so uneasy with people he did not know that he would overgroom himself and work himself into a state.
+Duke was a kitten with stress issues who was very uneasy with people he did not know.
 Sonja, being so kind and “cat wise”, took Duke to her veterinarian where the stress was diagnosed and treated.
 Duke is now having wrestling bouts with Zack, who is so happy to have a feisty interactive playmate!
-They wrestle in front of their owners every evening so the owners can enjoy the wrestling bouts !.
+They wrestle in front of their owners every evening so the owners can enjoy the wrestling bouts!

 Lucky was one of the kittens in the litter of Little Red, Ladybug and Lucky who came to us with a virus which damaged their eyes – Lucky’s were the worst.
 Lucky’s owner adopted him from us, and then a little later, adopted another of our kitties, Maggie, a tabby.
 Lucky’s two sisters, Little Red and Ladybug have recently found their forever home – together!
 Look for their Happy Tail, above!